Random Group Generator

 Pairing only

-The page stays aligned with pair-focused searches and user intent.
+The page stays aligned with pair-focused searches such as random pair, partner generator, pair maker, and partner picker.

 Easy handoff